WASLA 2020 Award Winners honoured at ceremony

-The Western Australian School Library Association takes great pride in announcing the WASLA 2020 Western Australian School Library Award recipients:
+The Western Australian School Library Association took great pride in presenting the WASLA 2020 Western Australian School Library Award recipients with their awards at Bob Hawke College, who kindly hosted the event.

 - – School Library of the Year: Kennedy Baptist College Research and Study Centre